mtycks/em-em-recipes/content/blog/kale/index.md

 * Drain in collander.
 Remove excess water from kale (best done by squeezing, shaking may be sufficient).

 * Dress with olive oil, soy sauce, lime juice.
-Mix.
+Toss.
 Add garlic powder and black pepper.
+Toss again and serve.
+Discolors if stored in the refrigerator, best eaten fresh.